jaum1234/share-your-codes-vuejs/README.md

 ## Features
 - Sign in
 - Sign up
-- CRUD a code snippet
+- CRUD of code snippet
 - Change the border color of a code snippet
 - Share your code snippets on social medias